 If such a resolution cannot be reached, the next step is to review the lease itself.
 Many leases have force majeure clauses, which excuse contract liability for an unforeseen circumstance.
 Even without such a claim, the law (in some scenarios) permits a contract defense based on impossibility of performance or impracticability.

-If you need assistance with a landlord-tenant matter, contact me for a consultation.
+COVID-19 remains an ongoing challenge to commercial landlords and tenants alike.
+If you need assistance with such a matter, contact me for a consultation.